Iced2000/EE209AS_Fall2019/README.md

 # Dependencies

-This code is based on python 3.5, but it also works with python 2.7.
+This code is based on python 3.5 above.

 The code requires installation of following packages: